dinghar/Generative-UI/README.md

 This is a thought experiment on using generative AI to update website content based on user actions.

-To start, it's just using text input from the user to determine what to render.

-Later on, the plan is to track user actions to determine user desires, and update the site accordingly.
+To start, it's pretty simple.
+There are two interactions implemented.

+1. Render user input
+   The user dictates what they want to be rendered, and it is displayed in the page.

+2. Style based on sentiment of user input
+   The user writes a diary entry.
+As they write, the sentiment is determined and the styling of the site updates.

 ## Tech